NtiyisoN/SPAIC-DroneCV/README.md

 We have demonstrated the tracking of people (superheroes) in water through these YouTube videos with real drone footage:
 - [Drone tracking a small ship](https://www.youtube.com/watch?v=jDfStGdL60I&feature=youtu.be)
 - [Drone tracking a ship and people (superheroes) overboard](https://www.youtube.com/watch?v=TN6UGnpygcQ&feature=youtu.be)
+- (No superheroes were harmed in the making of these videos)

 The object tracking is implemented in PyTorch and the code can be found [here](https://github.com/jess-s/SPAIC-DroneCV/tree/master/PyTorch_Objecttracking)